filiphric/filiphric.com-new/content/improve-your-custom-command-logs-in-cypress/index.md

 });
 ```

 For the sake of keeping this article simple, I’m not going to dive into any more details.
-I am using custom commands e.g. for logging information from API requests (check out how I work with those in my <nuxt-link to="/working-with-api-response-data-in-cypress">previous blog</nuxt-link>), where I snapshot the "before" and "after" state.
+I am using custom commands e.g. for logging information from API requests (check out how I work with those in my [previous blog](/working-with-api-response-data-in-cypress)), where I snapshot the "before" and "after" state.
 In my work, I use a similar command to our `.take()` custom command, but I am actually using it as a dual command, meaning that I can get a parent element, and then only select a child element within the context of that parent element.
 There’s really a lot of cool stuff you can do with this.

 Hope you liked this.
 I’m writing a blogpost like this every week, so if you are interested, make sure to follow me on Twitter, connect with me on LinkedIn, or subscribe to my newsletter where I will let you know each time I publish a new article.